Chart Color Schemes

 The educational profile of Cobbitty - Bringelly exceeds national averages, with above-average qualification levels and academic performance metrics

-The area faces educational challenges, with university qualification rates at 21.0%, substantially below the Greater Sydney average of 38.0%.
+The area faces educational challenges, with university qualification rates at 21.0%, significantly below the Greater Sydney average of 38.0%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 14.5%, followed by postgraduate qualifications (4.6%) and graduate diplomas (1.9%).
+Bachelor degrees lead at 14.5%, followed by postgraduate qualifications (4.6%) and graduate diplomas (1.9%).
 Trade and technical skills are prominent, with 41.1% of residents aged 15+ holding vocational credentials – advanced diplomas (12.8%) and certificates (28.3%).

 Educational participation is high, with 28.9% of residents currently enrolled in formal education.
 This includes 10.2% in primary education, 8.1% in secondary education, and 4.2% pursuing tertiary education.
-Cobbitty-Bringelly's 4 schools have a combined enrollment of 1,712 students as of the most recent data.
+Cobbitty-Bringelly has 4 schools with a combined enrollment of 1,712 students.
 The area demonstrates above-average socio-educational conditions (ICSEA: 1056).
-The educational mix includes 2 primary, 1 secondary, and 1 K-12 school.
-As an education hub, the area has 28.9 school places per 100 residents, significantly above the regional average of 19.2, attracting students from surrounding communities.
+Educational mix includes 2 primary, 1 secondary, and 1 K-12 school.
+The area functions as an education hub with 28.8 school places per 100 residents, significantly above the regional average of 19.1, attracting students from surrounding communities.

 Frequently Asked Questions - Education